PennyLaneAI/PennyLane-IonQ/README.rst

 Contributing
 ============

-We welcome contributions—simply fork the PennyLane-IonQ repository, and then make a `pull request <https://help.github.com/articles/about-pull-requests/>`_ containing your contribution.
+We welcome contributions-simply fork the PennyLane-IonQ repository, and then make a `pull request <https://help.github.com/articles/about-pull-requests/>`_ containing your contribution.
 All contributers to PennyLane-IonQ will be listed as contributors on the releases.